SCI Joinery Gallery

 Native region, Europe.

-Timber colour, Yellow/white to red/white darkening with age.
+Timber colour, Starts yellow brown to dark brown and greys with age.

-Durability, Slightly durable.
-(1 very durable, 2 durable, 3 moderately durable, 4 slightly durable, 5 not durable).
+Durability, Durable, (1 very durable, 2 durable, 3 moderately durable, 4 slightly durable, 5 not durable).

 Treatable, Extremely difficult.
 (Easy, moderate easy, difficult, extremely difficult).